 Using Penman-Montheith equations based on FAO 56

-Calculation of rain, snow, snowmelt¶
+Calculation of rain, snow, and snowmelt¶

 Using day-degree approach with up to 10 vertical layers Including snow- and glacier melt.